enupal/docs/docs/translate/translate/manually.md

+---
+date: 2020-05-14
+description: Enupal Translate allows translating your templates or plugins manually.
+Add your translations under the 'Translation' column and Save your translations
+---

 # Manually

 Enupal Translate allows translating your templates or plugins manually.
 Add your translations under the 'Translation' column and Save your translations!